regix1/truenas-auto-update/README.md

 If the container can't connect to your TrueNAS instance, check:
 1. The BASE_URL is correct and accessible
-2. The API_KEY has the proper permissions
+2. The API_KEY or USERNAME/PASSWORD has the proper permissions
 3. Network connectivity between the container and TrueNAS
+4. SSL settings are correct if your TrueNAS uses HTTPS

+### Version Detection Issues

+If you're having trouble with automatic version detection:
+1. Make sure your TrueNAS is accessible at the configured BASE_URL
+2. Check if you need to use SSL (`USE_SSL=true`) for your setup
+3. Ensure your authentication credentials have sufficient permissions

 ## Building Locally